Luxury in Fashion: Meaning and Evolution

 And in such a context, nothing remains static.
 Not even the concept of luxury.

-Fashion cannot be stopped.
-It is like a river in flood that flows constantly, and we must swim with it.
+Fashion can't be stopped.
+It's like a constantly flowing river, and we have to swim with it.

 Karl Lagerfeld